 How circular fashion came to be

-It was around 2014 when sustainable fashion first officially collided with the circular economy, resulting in the newfangled term of ‘circular fashion’.
+It was around 2014 when fashion first officially collided with the circular economy, resulting in the newfangled term of “circular fashion”.
 The term was first coined at a seminar in Sweden, where a more circular approach to the fashion industry was the core focus.
-This pivotal distinction came at a time when the floodlights were cast on an industry whose impact was seriously coming under scrutiny.
+This pivotal distinction came at a time when the floodlights were cast on an industry whose impact was coming under serious scrutiny.
 Only a year before in 2013 the Rana Plaza clothing manufacturing complex in Bangladesh collapsed, killing over 1,000 workers, with fast fashion quickly becoming an undesirable model for consumers to support.
 This tragedy, along with the last few years especially bringing to the forefront some questionable methods in the industry—including devastating environmental, human, and animal impacts—have also highlighted the important role consumers play in advocating for better standards and in fast-tracking change.

-Since 2014, the rigorous shift to support sustainable, ethical, and circular systems has increased tenfold, and has been present in numerous industries in relation to how we as a society can act, choose, and do more sustainably.
-At the core of this revelation is knowing where things come from, what they are made of, who made them, and being accountable for what the overall lifecycle is of our belongings.
-In reality, it is often hard to imagine a time when sustainability and all these considerations weren’t an expected consideration (even if only on a small scale!).
+Since 2014, the rigorous shift to support more sustainable, ethical, and circular systems has increased tenfold, and has been present in numerous industries in relation to how we as a society can act, choose, and do more sustainably.
+At the core of this revelation is knowing where things come from, what they are made of, who made them, and being accountable for the overall lifecycle of our belongings.
+In reality, it is often hard to imagine a time when sustainability and all these considerations weren’t an expected consideration (even if only on a small scale).

-Since 2014, the rigorous shift to support sustainable, ethical, and circular systems has increased tenfold, and has been present in numerous industries in relation to how we as a society can act, choose, and do more sustainably.
+Since 2014, the rigorous shift to support more sustainable, ethical, and circular systems has increased tenfold, and has been present in numerous industries in relation to how we as a society can act, choose, and do more sustainably.